-Geophysics: Over 1,800 km (~20,000-line km) of ground magnetics which has defined the extent of the highly magnetic XIF.
-Airborne electro-magnetic survey (Spectrem) was flown (16,934-line km) collecting electromagnetic (EM), magnetic and radiometric data.
+Geophysics: Over 1,800 km2 (~20,000-line km) of detailed ground magnetics which has defined the extent of the highly magnetic XIF.
+An airborne survey (Spectrem) was flown (16,934-line km) collecting electromagnetic (EM), magnetic and radiometric data.
 A 10,392-line km at a 500 m flight line interval airborne gravity survey also was flown.
 These surveys have contributed greatly to advancing the structural and geological modelling of the area, which have aided immensely in exploration targeting.